google/vulkan-cpp-library/README.md

 ##Install
 ###Linux/XCB
 `cmake .` downloads all the dependencies needed. `cmake --build .` compiles the libraries and samples.
-There seem to be an issue with the multi threaded renderer with xcb.
-To force single threaded drawing use `cmake -DXCB_SINGLE_THREAD_DRAWING:BOOL=true .`
 ###Android
-Install `Android Studio` and the `NDK`. `SDK 24` is required.
+Install `Android Studio` and the `NDK`. `SDK 25` is required.
 Import the root project directory.
 Initial building and synchronizing will take a very long time, as it will download the dependency projects needed.

 **Note:** Textures are copied to the `assets/` and `res/` folders of the respective projects.
 However, `*.spv` compiled shaders are not generated.
 These must be copied to the `assets/` folder.
-To compile and install the library and samples, run:
-`ANDROID_NDK_HOME=/#your-path#/android-ndk-r11c/ ANDROID_HOME=/#your-path#/android-sdk-linux/ ./gradlew installDebug`
 ###Visual Studio 2015
 Only 2015 is supported.
 The C++11 support in previous versions is not sufficient.
 `cmake -DVULKAN_SDK_DIR:PATH=<path-to-vulkan-sdk> .` downloads all the dependencies and sets up the projects.